 Social Worker Visit: The social worker from our team will meet with each family at least once in the child's first year of life.
 The purpose of the social worker's interview is to identify sources of support for families and to determine if all appropriate resources are being made available to each family.
 Any family can request to see the social worker during a clinic visit.
 Our social worker is always available by phone.

 A parent/primary caregiver needs to be present during these assessments.
-If you have twins two adults should come to this appointment so that both children can be tested during the same time slot.
+If you have twins two adults should come to this appointment so that both children can be assessed during the same time slot.
 Having a parent/primary caregiver present is important for making your child feel comfortable.
 It is also important for you to tell us what you have seen your child do at home and what your concerns may be.
-The information provided by you, together with the test results help us understand your child's strengths and weaknesses.
-This information will be used to decide what services, additional testing, or treatments, your child may need.
+The information provided by you, together with the assessment results help us understand your child's strengths and weaknesses.
+This information will be used to decide what services, additional assessments, or treatments, your child may need.

 Developmental Evaluation: A member of our developmental team will assess your child.
-The Bayley Scales of Infant Development: Second Edition is the test that is usually used.
-This test compares your child's performance (corrected for prematurity) to the performance of the average child of that age.
-This test can inform us about your child's development right now.
-This test will not tell us what your child will be able to do when he/she is older.
+The Bayley Scales of Infant Development: Second Edition is the tool that is usually used.
+This assessment compares your child's performance (corrected for prematurity) to the performance of the average child of that age.
+This assessment can inform us about your child's development right now.
+This assessment will not tell us what your child will be able to do when he/she is older.
 This is why we will schedule your child for several evaluations during the preschool years.
 The best way to learn about a young child's development is to look at the child over time.
 This enables us to look at how your child has changed since the last assessment, as well as comparing your child's performance to the average performance for a particular age.

 Social Worker Visit: If you did not have the opportunity to meet with our social worker she will meet with you during at least one of these visits.
 Some families may be actively working with our social worker and she will make a special effort to talk with them during this appointment.
 Any family may request to see the social worker during any visit to clinic.